GitLab is a DevOps tool developed by GitLab. You can clone projects from GitLab servers and use Git to manage your local and remote repositories.

 - Select Clone to clone the project to the specified directory.

 Qt Creator automatically opens the project.
 If the cloned project has several project files (such as CMakeList.txt, .pro, and .qbs), Qt Creator prompts you to select the one to open.
-If it does not contain a project file that Qt Creator can open, select File > New Project > Import Project > Import Existing Project to import the project as a generic project.
-For more information, see Using Project Wizards.
+If it does not have a project file that Qt Creator can open, select File > New Project > Import Project > Import Existing Project to import the project as a generic project.
+For more information, see Use project wizards.

 Link a project with a GitLab token to receive notifications on events, such as merge requests, issues, or comments, in the Version Control pane.
 The information is fetched every 15 minutes.
 Only events that occurred after the last time you logged into GitLab are displayed when you open the project for the first time.
 Subsequently, events that occurred after the last successful fetch are listed.